Firms can mitigate insider trading-related risks by prescribing whether and when employees may transact securities.

 In the UK, issuers of securities and persons acting on their behalf must abide by specific rules regarding maintaining insider lists in prescribed forms.2 For more on that, see here.

 Why would we expect to receive MNPI/inside information?
 This most commonly happens when an entity engages in discussions with a third party regarding a possible transaction.
 However, it could also occur if the entity obtains, even unintentionally, information that would result in insider trading if the company traded while in possession of the information.
 Under US law, it is only insider trading if a trade occurs.
-However, under the Market Abuse Regulation, insider dealing can occur even if no trade is executed, for example where a person in possession of inside information cancels or amends an order to which the information relates where the order was placed before the person concerned possessed the inside information.
+However, under the UK Market Abuse Regulation, insider dealing can occur even if no trade is executed, for example where a person in possession of inside information cancels or amends an order to which the information relates where the order was placed before the person concerned possessed the inside information.

 1 See Market Watch 62 for more information: https://www.fca.org.uk/publication/newsletters/market-watch-62.pdf